chrishoermann/zod-prisma-types/packages/generator/Readme.md

 ## About this project

-For one of my projects I was in need of a generator that combines the possibility of adding `zod valdiators` directly in `prisma schema's` [rich-comments](https://www.prisma.io/docs/concepts/components/prisma-schema#comments) with the generation of `zod` schemas for all the prisma models, enums, inputTypes, argTypes, filters and so on.
-I also wanted to import these schemas for validation use in the frontend (e.g. form validation).
+For one of my projects I was in need of a generator that has the possibility of adding `zod valdiators` directly in `prisma schema's` [rich-comments](https://www.prisma.io/docs/concepts/components/prisma-schema#comments) and generates `zod` schemas for all prisma models, enums, inputTypes, argTypes, filters and so on.
+I also wanted to be able to import these schemas in the frontend e.g. for form validation.
 Furthermore I wanted to make the generator as flexible as possbile so it covers a large range of use cases.
 I looked around and found a few packages that generate `zod` schemas from prisma models but none of them met my requirements or they weren't activly maintained anymore.
 So I decided to write `zod-prisma-type`.

-### Why zod?

-I decided to use `zod` because it is a very powerful and flexible library that allows you to write complex validators in a simple way and it is I to my knowledge the only validation library that really parses the data that comes in and does not simply validate (please correct me if I'm wrong).
-It also was the first library I stumbled upon when I started to use [trpc](https://trpc.io/docs/) so I went with it.

-### Why not multiple files?

-By design the generator only creates a single `index.ts` file in the specified output folder that contains all the `zod`schemas.
-I decided against a multiple file approach because it makes the handling of custom imports much easier and from a code prespective the generator itself is simpler (no imports from related models, enums, inputTypes and so on need to be handled, no index files need to be created, ...).
-Also in [`ts-morph`](https://ts-morph.com/manipulation/performance) it is more efficient to write a bunch of statements to a single file at once than creating multiple files where only a few statements are added.
-This can be beneficial for generating zod schemas for big prisma schemas.

-### IDE performance problems

-Some people reported that IDE performance is very slow after running the generator.
-If you encounter similar issues please check out [this issue](https://github.com/chrishoermann/zod-prisma-types/issues/48) and comment if you have any insights.

 ## Installation